Book Palazzo Vecchio Tickets

 Planning Your Visit: Securing Palazzo Vecchio Tickets

 In the post-pandemic travel landscape of 2026, Florence has seen record-breaking visitor numbers.
-Consequently, the Palazzo Vecchio museum has implemented strict crowd-control measures.
+Consequently, the Museo di Palazzo Vecchio has implemented strict crowd-control measures.

 1. Booking in Advance